IMOCA 60 L'Occitane

-The IMOCA 60 class yacht L'Occitane en Provence, FRA 2, was designed by Sam Manuard and launched on the 31st January 2020 after being assembled by Black Pepper Yachts based in Nantes, France.
+The IMOCA 60 class yacht L'Occitane en Provence, FRA 2, was designed by Sam Manuard and launched on 31 January 2020 after being assembled by Black Pepper Yachts based in Nantes, France.
 Pauger Composites in Hungary did the hull moulding.

 The boat was the last to be completed for the 2020 Vendée Globe but the hull moulds were then used for Initiative Coeur 4 and OceansLab.

 Design

 This is the first IMOCA 60 of the designer and the builders and incorporates a lot of thinking of the designer on Mini 6.5 and Class 40 yachts.
 It is the first SCOW-design hull and had a different approach to the foil configuration than other designs, the main difference being the ability to retract the foils.

 IMOCA 60 L’Occitane is the sistership to Oceans Lab and Initiatives-Cœur 4.